Teen charged as fourth suspect in Piero’s explosion case

 Joseph Gutierrez, 18, faces five felony charges, including manufacturing or possessing an explosive or incendiary device, first-degree arson, conspiracy to commit first-degree arson, and in a separate case, transporting an explosive.
 He was arrested on Friday, according to jail booking records.

-Gutierrez — who was out on parole in another case — be held without bail during a court appearance Saturday, according to court records.
+Gutierrez — who was out on parole in another case — was ordered held without bail during a court appearance Saturday, according to court records.
 He appeared in court again on Monday and was appointed a defense attorney and ordered to stay away from Piero’s.

 The bomb could have “burned Piero’s to the ground” had it been configured differently, according to prosecutors.